 - How to choose or change plans

 - Our plan, including:

 - Financial information

-- How the plan has been rated by plan members
+- How the plan has been rated by plan Members

-- The number of appeals made by members
+- The number of appeals made by Members

 - How to leave the plan

 - Our network providers and our network pharmacies, including:

 - How to choose or change primary care providers

-- o Qualifications of our network providers and pharmacies
+- Qualifications of our network providers and pharmacies

 - How we pay providers in our network

 - For a list of providers and pharmacies in the plan's network, see the Provider and Pharmacy Directory.
-For more detailed information about our providers or pharmacies, call Member Services, or visit our website at www.communityfirstmedicare.com.
+For more detailed information about our providers or

+pharmacies, call Member Services, or visit our website at CommunityFirstMedicare.com.
-- Covered services and drugs and about rules you must follow, including:

-- o Services and drugs covered by the plan

-- o Limits to your coverage and drugs

-- o Rules you must follow to get covered services and drugs

-- Why something is not covered and what you can do about it, including asking us to:

-- o Put in writing why something is not covered

-- o Change a decision we made

-- Pay for a bill you have got
+- Covered services and drugs and about rules you must follow, including: - Services and drugs covered by the plan - Limits to your coverage and drugs - Rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it, including asking us to: - Put in writing why something is not covered - o Change a decision we made - Pay for a bill you have got